openpolis/open_municipio/docs/dev/solr_haystack.rst

 It's beyond the scope of this documentation to show how to install and configure properly an external servlet container in a production environment.

-Solr comes with a self-contained servlet container (Jetty_), which can be safely used for testing and development purposes.
+Solr comes with an embedded servlet container (Jetty_), which can be safely used for testing and development purposes.

 .. warning::